Last Updated on

 Of course, you’ll want to visit the Great Wall and eat scorpions on a stick, but there is so much more to Beijing, especially considering that no one actually eats scorpions – it’s a huge tourist trap!

-Here’s your beginners guide on things to do in Beijing as well as where to eat and where to stay!
+Here are your beginners guide on things to do in Beijing

 Best Time to Visit Beijing